 The Campanile Foundation incorporated as a philanthropic tax-exempt foundation [a 501(c)(3) corporation] and an official auxiliary of San Diego State in August 1999.
 The foundation plays an important role in SDSU's long-term strategy and institutional commitment to increase private funding.

 To accomplish this goal, The Campanile Foundation and the SDSU Research Foundation have created an operating alliance to implement this philanthropic strategy in the most effective manner.
 The Campanile Foundation outsources its accounting and account administration functions to the SDSU Research Foundation to prevent the duplication of existing services and expertise that could lead to increases in the cost of administering gifts.

-Mary Ruth Carleton, CEO of the Campanile Foundation, and vice president for University Relations and Development, says, "Building private support, particularly our endowment, provides a strong underpinning for the future and will assist SDSU in achieving its vision as a top 10 urban research university, one that is engaged locally for global impact."
+Mary Ruth Carleton, President and CEO of the Campanile Foundation, and vice president for University Relations and Development, says, "Building private support, particularly our endowment, provides a strong underpinning for the future and will assist SDSU in achieving its vision as a top 10 urban research university, one that is engaged locally for global impact."